UMD: A Globally Connected University

 See what it is really like to spend a semester in Stockholm - read DIS student blogs.
 You can also learn more about the experiences of other UMD study abroad students by reading #TerpsAbroad profiles.
 Interested in sharing your own study abroad experiences with the campus community?
 Submit your #TerpsAbroad profile to participate.

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
-The minimum GPA for this program is listed above.

 If you are interested in this program but do not meet the eligibility requirements, make an appointment with your Education Abroad advisor to discuss program options.